Kings vs. Golden Knights Prediction & Picks - December 28

 Kings Splits and Trends

-- Los Angeles has earned 10 points (4-2-2) in its eight games decided by one goal.
+- Los Angeles has 10 points (4-2-2) in the eight games it has played that were decided by one goal.

-- This season the Kings recorded only one goal in three games and they lost every time.
+- In the three games this season the Kings recorded only one goal, they lost every time.

-- When Los Angeles has scored two goals this season, they've earned five points (2-4-1 record).
+- Los Angeles has taken five points from the seven games this season when it scored a pair of goals (2-4-1 record).

-- The Kings have scored at least three goals in 21 games, earning 39 points from those contests.
+- The Kings are 18-0-3 in the 21 games when they have scored more than two goals (to record 39 points).

-- Los Angeles has scored a lone power-play goal in 15 games this season and has registered 23 points from those matchups.
+- In the 15 games when Los Angeles has scored a lone power-play goal, it went 11-3-1 to record 23 points.

-- The Kings have been outshot by opponents seven times this season, and earned 10 points in those games.
+- The Kings have been outshot by opponents in seven games, going 5-2-0 to record 10 points.

 Team Stats Comparison